paepcke/activity_log_analysis/README.md

 ## Activity Log Exploration

 Carta has maintained an activity log, which recorded high level visitor activities on the system.
 The log is semantically at a higher level than click streams in that entries are about activities, such as searching for a course or instructor, pinning, or unpinning courses.
-The log spans the time from Oct 2016 to Nov 2021, and contains 20,714,381 visitor activities
+The log spans the time from Oct 2015 to Nov 2021, and contains 20,714,381 visitor activities

-Each activity comes with related information.
+Each activity entry includes an action identifyer, and comes with information related to that action.
 For example, a *pin* action log entry includes the course that was pinned, as well as the courses that the student has pinned earlier, and the courses in which they are enrolled at the time of the action.
+Similarly, search actions include the search term and Carta's returned results.

 The following access methods are available to analysts, in order of *time to skill level*, i.e. the amount and difficulty of required access technology:

-- Tableau natural language query (NLQ) access
+- Tableau natural language query (AskData) access (experimental)
 - Tableau interactive visualization building
 - Python/R access to the set of underlying database tables
 - SQL access to the database tables

-The natural language access is organized by analysis focus, such as origin and nature of an action, pinning and unpinning, enrollment, etc. Questions may include *"How many students?"* *"Pinned courses over time"*. *"Top 10 enrollments*".
+The natural language access vocabulary is tied to the activity action, such as pinning, search, etc. Questions may include *"How many students?"* *"Pinned courses over time"*. *"Top 10 enrollments*".
 An [online tutorial](https://www.youtube.com/watch?v=27aIgkNyVa0) provides an in-depth introcudtion to this *Ask Data* facility.
-A [short getting-started section](#nql_getting_started] is provided below.
-The [NLQ access is available via the Web](https://us-west-2b.online.tableau.com/#/site/paepcke/datasources/15217696/askData).
+A [short getting-started section](#AskData-Getting-Started] is provided below.
+The [AskData access is available via the Web](https://us-west-2b.online.tableau.com/#/site/paepcke/datasources/15217696/askData).

 The data from the activity log have been supplemented by information from Explore Courses, and location information by internet protocol address.
 These additional data are integrated in the activity datascape.

 Figure 1 shows the activity log datascape (data model) ![Activity Log Datascape](readme_figs/datascapeCropped.png) as a set of interconnected tables.

+These tables provide access to all the information in the activity log.
 The *Activities* table at the top contains one row for each action.
-The supplemental information for the actions is stored in the tables connected by blue links.
+The supplemental information that is stored with each action in every record of the activity table is distributed to the tables connected by blue links.
 The black links contain information from external sources.
-All blue-linked tables are connected via the *row_id* primary key in each table.
+All blue-linked tables are connected via the *row_id* primary key of each table.

 ##Activities Table